Federal govt warns workers against lock-out, picketing | TODAY.NG

 The Minister, therefore, warns that Employers and Employees have rights imbued in the same Constitution which is the Supreme Law of the Land; and other laws/Acts flow out of this Constitution.

-“To so do would go against the fundamental principles and rights at work enunciated by the International Labour Organisation (ILO).
-Such illicit industrial actions will not be condoned by the Government.
+“To so do would go against the fundamental principles and rights at work enunciated by the International Labour Organisation.
+Such illicit industrial actions will not be condoned by the Government.”

 He further advised workers and Trade Unions who have grievances to channel such to the relevant authorities including but not limited to Federal Ministry of Labour and Employment.